linode/apl-docs/docs/sre-overview.md

 - Standard, using the Otomi values schema to modify the configuration
 - Advanced, customization using overrides

-Let’s take a closer look at both options.
+Let's take a closer look at both options.

 ### Standard